Ofir Netzer: 2019

 In early 2019, Netzer relocated to Palma de Mallorca, Spain to train full time under Spaniard Pedro Mir after being unable to find a new coach in Israel.
 Her first competition in 2019 was the Baku World Cup.
 She finished 11th in the vault qualifications, 16th on uneven bars, 21st on balance beam, and 16th on floor exercise.
 She did not qualify to any event finals.

 In June Netzer competed at the European Games, where she qualified to the vault final.
 During the final she performed a handspring front tuck full and a Tsuk layout full and she finished fifth.

 In August Netzer tore her ACL and therefore missed competing at the 2019 World Championships and was unable to qualify herself a spot for the 2020 Summer Olympics.

 2021

 Netzer returned to competition in April 2021 to compete at the European Championships.
 She finished 46th in the all-around and 12th on vault during qualification and did not advance to any event finals.
 In October she competed at the World Championships where she qualified to the vault event final.
 In doing so Netzer became the first Israel female artistic gymnast to qualify to an individual event final at a World Championships.
 During the event final she finished sixth.

+2025

+In May 2025 Netzer announced her retirement.